-Heard of INTERACT?
-The free community-driven conference for engineering team leads, managers, VPs, and CTOs looking to improve themselves and their teams.
+Heard of Interact?
+It is a free community-driven conference for engineering team leads, managers, VPs, and CTOs looking to improve themselves and their teams.

 Should a Tech Lead Code?

 Opinions differ.
 Some will tell you that tech leads should spend at least 30% of their time writing code.
 Others will tell you that tech lead should be a role that focuses primarily on coding.
 Still, others will say that tech leads shouldn't code at all.

-In my personal experience, it's challenging to be both an effective coder while also serving as a tech lead for a productive team.
+In my personal experience, it's difficult to be both an effective coder while also serving as a tech lead for a productive team.
 A productive team means that the tech lead will need to spend a lot of time collaborating with engineers on their own team and other teams and answering questions from both outside and within the team.

 At the end of the day, the most important factor in this equation is that your tech lead does not become a bottleneck for their own team.
 But if they want to get their hands dirty and lead from the front every now and then, helping out junior devs with low-priority projects is a nice morale boost.